 This is why I never let any of my rabbits run free in the yard.
 You also have no idea what while animals ran across your yard at night bringing diseases along with it.

 If you want your rabbits to have space to run then keep an eye out for fleas and be willing to treat it if they end up with them.
-You can also section off an area where you evely treat it natrualy for bugs.
+You can also section off an area where you evely treat it naturally for bugs.

 I LOVE to use Diatomaceous Earth on everything for my animals.
-Which you can find linked below at Tractor supply.
+Which you can find linked below at Tractor Supply.

 Recommended Outdoor Rabbit Hutches

 This cage was the closest thing I could find to the recommendations.
 It seems that the tray goes across the whole cage leading me to believe that the closed-in compartment has a wire floor as well.
+I can just barely see the floor from the listing.